Here is some information about both kinds of wax to help you decide which will work best for you.

 Both soy and paraffin candles are safe to burn when made properly.
 Soy wax is considered more environmentally friendly because it is made from a renewable source, while paraffin is made from crude oil, which is nonrenewable.

 Soy wax can produce frosting which is tiny crystal growth that forms on the top and sides of soy candles.
-Although paraffin candles don't frost, the wax can shrink as it cools and require a second or top fill.
+Although paraffin candles don't frost, the wax can shrink as it cools and require a second pour or top fill.

 To help you decide on a wax we've listed our favorites for you.
 You can also consult our Wax Guide for additional information on all of our candle waxes.